 - Warhead: High Explosives (HE), Nuclear, Conventional

-The cruise missile was designed to have a very low radar cross-section and to hug the ground while traveling at a very moderate pace to its target, and it is capable of carrying either a nuclear or conventional payload.
+The cruise missile was designed to have a shallow radar cross-section and to hug the ground while traveling at a very moderate pace to its target, and it is capable of carrying either a nuclear or conventional payload.